vncntprvst/dataset-manager/readme.md

 <img width="863" height="899" alt="image" src="https://github.com/user-attachments/assets/2ab91c40-3f54-4e5d-b9c3-fc4c368acaa7" />

 ### Workflow
+The simplest to launch the app is using **uv** (see [installation instructions](https://docs.astral.sh/uv/getting-started/installation/)).
+Clone or download this repository, then double-click `run_app.bat` (Windows) - or run `./run_app.sh` (Mac/Linux) from the terminal.
+You can also drag and drop a dataset folder onto the script icon.

+Once the app is running in your browser:
 1. Select experimental types relevant to your research
-2. Create a dataset on a data repository (e.g., DANDI)
+2. Create a new dataset on a data repository (e.g., DANDI)
 3. Generate and download your customized template as `.xlsx` or `.csv`.
-This interface helps researchers create standardized data collection templates that comply with NWB (Neurodata Without Borders) and DANDI (Distributed Archives for Neurophysiology Data Integration) standards.
+This interface helps standardizing data collection that comply with NWB and DANDI standards.
-4. Generate a conversion script to transform your collected data into NWB files.
+4. Generate a Python conversion script.
-5. Use the generated script to convert your data into NWB format, ensuring it meets the necessary standards for sharing and archiving.
+5. Use that script to convert your data into NWB format, ensuring it meets the necessary standards for sharing and archiving.

 ### Supported Experimental Types
 - Electrophysiology – Extracellular / Intracellular